You will find a plentiful supply of affordable taxis across Mexico’s cities, towns and villages

 - In Mexico City, build-in plenty of extra time to your journey as traffic congestion can be severe, especially during the rush hours.
 If you are traveling to the airport or to a bus station to catch a scheduled journey, allow time for traffic;

 - If you will be visiting Mexico for a while, or plan to live here, scout around for your nearest Taxi Ranks, ask for their phone number and call them when you need a cab.
-You might also sign up for a Uber account.
-Cabs will come right to your door or hotel, an will even meet you at a predetermined places like a restaurant or a landmark, and don’t charge extra for this
+You might also sign up for a Uber or Cabify.
+Cabs will come right to your door or hotel, an will even meet you at a predetermined places like a restaurant or a landmark, and don’t charge extra for this;

 - Although some taxis are beginning to accept credit and debit cards, most don’t and those that do will usually add 10% to the fare to cover bank charges they pay to offer the card payment facility.
 Uber users pay through the app and there is no need for cash.
 We recommend you non Uber drivers with cash as they prefer it and it will save you money;